TANGO (Argentine Tango)

 The first big and still mythical forerunner was Carlos Gardel, an extraordinary singer with great carisma who also starred in some movies.

-With this, the Golden Age of Tango began in Argentina: music, poetry and dance and culture flourished everywhere.
+With this, its Golden Age began in Argentina: music, poetry and dance and culture flourished everywhere.
 Great musicians, directors, composers and poets were the first root impulse of Tango.

 THE STAGES OF TANGO